-Targeting is when you decide which segments to focus on.
-You compare segments with each other, and decide which have the most potential.
+Targeting is when you compare segments with each other, and decide which have the most potential.
 You can use a tool called the market attractiveness model to make this comparison easier and more objective.

 The market attractiveness model

 First, you gather data about each segment.
-The data relates to factors which make a segment attractive.
+This should relate to factors which make a segment attractive.
 How big it is.
 How much customers spend.
-If it’s growing and so on.
+If it’s growing.
+And so on.

 You then apply a weighting to each of these factors.
-The model uses the actual data multiplied by your weighting to calculate an overall market attractiveness score for each segment.
+The model multiplies the data by your weighting to calculate an overall market attractiveness score for each segment.
 The higher the score, the more attractive the segment.

-Examples of the types of segment data you can gather and what would make a segment more attractive include :-
+Example types of data you can gather include :-

 - Size – bigger is more attractive.